Incense In The Wind

 Second review - scroll down for earlier

-I like perfume-dipped incense.
+I'm OK with perfumed incense.
 I've wavered around on this issue for years.
-Some of the crudest, cheapest and nastiest incense is perfume dipped, so it has a bad reputation.
-Some of the most prominent perfume-dipped manufacturers are little more than chemical companies, which lies at stark contrast with the association of incense as being a natural, hand-made article by artisans using centuries old traditions.
-Masala incense is generally made from pure and natural ingredients.
-Chemicals are not involved - everything is natural and made by hand.
-The most divine and genuinely mood enhancing incense is natural masala.
-However, I often find that masala incense aromas are pretty much the same.
-And they can be a little intense, and if they contain too much halmaddi they can have a negative impact on me, so I am sometimes a little wary of using them.
-The perfume dipped stuff, however, I am much more casual with.
+Some of the crudest, cheapest and nastiest incense can be perfume dipped, so it has a bad reputation.
+Some of the most prominent perfume-dipped manufacturers are little more than chemical companies, which lies in stark contrast with the association of incense as being a natural, hand-made article by artisans using decades old traditions.
+Masala incense is generally aimed at the premium market, with more attention paid to fixatives, and some of the more traditional masala incense makers will use as much natural ingredients as they can.
+Usually, I find the most divine and genuinely mood enhancing incense to be masala incense.
+Perfumed incense, however, I am much more casual with.
 I burn them frequently, often several at a time.
-I find I am comfortable with perfume-dipped, and I have more fun with them.
-If they are bright and bold, they can quickly lift a room.
-And the perfume into which they are dipped can be a natural essence or oil of flowers, so perfume dipping in itself is not the issue, though the more chemical orientated perfume dipped incenses can tend to be superficial.
-While I will sometimes spend a long time in close focus inhaling a masala incense, and unravelling the scents, discovering new scents and exquisite combinations and shifts, with a perfume-dipped incense you tend to get it all at once.
-But most of the time that is exactly what I want.
+I find I am comfortable with perfumed, and I have more fun with them.
+If they are bright and bold, they can quickly lift a room, and much of the time that is exactly what I want.
 I just want something pleasant, bright, and joyful to freshen my house, and lift my mood.
 This incense does just that.
 It is bold and bright and highly perfumed.
 There are floral notes, bright, breezy ones - it's like opening the window and letting in the Spring.

 Great fun!